 No 2 – Red flags raised by two young analysts prior to the ’08 crash arguably saved the entire firm.
 While their top energy analyst predicted that oil would surge to $200 a barrel in 2008 (chart above).
 He made the call in May when oil was trading at $105.
 It crashed to $30 a barrel four months later.

 No 1 – The average employee compensation (salary + bonus) was $399,506 in 2012.
 Revenue per employee was $1.29 million in 2012.

-[Some images used for representation purposes only.
-Sources include – Wikipedia, Goldman Sachs and other inputs]
+[Some images are used for representation purposes only.
+Sources include – Wikipedia, Goldman Sachs, and other inputs]